vojtechkral/bard/doc/book/extensions.md

 </foo>
 ```

-In this example it is important that there is a newline between the opening tag (`<foo>`) and the following block.
-Due to Markdown parsing rules, if the block follows without a newline, it is considered part of the HTML code and not parsed as Markdown (bard warns you if this happens).
+In this example, it is important that there is a newline between the opening tag (`<foo>`) and the following block.
+Due to Markdown parsing rules, if the block follows without a newline, it is considered part of the HTML code and not parsed as Markdown (Bard warns you if this happens).

 ### Example: Font size

-Suppose we want an extension to render a part of lyrics in a smaller font.
+Suppose we want an extension to render a part of the lyrics in a smaller font.
 We'll name it `small` and use it like this:

 ```md
 # Song